rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/registries/_index.md

 ### Using the Private Registry with kubectl

-When you create the workload using `kubectl`, you need to configure the pod so that its YAML has the path to the private registry.
-You also have to specify the registry secret because the pod only automatically gets access to the private registry credentials if it is created in the Rancher UI.
+When you create the workload using `kubectl`, you need to configure the pod so that its YAML has the path to the image in the private registry.
+You also have to create and reference the registry secret because the pod only automatically gets access to the private registry credentials if it is created in the Rancher UI.

+The secret has to be created in the same namespace where the workload gets deployed.

 Below is an example `pod.yml` for a workload that uses an image from a private registry.
 In this example, the pod uses an image from Quay.io, and the .yml specifies the path to the image.
-The pod authenticates with the registry using credentials stored in a Kubernetes secret called `testquay`, which is specified in `spec.imagePullSecrets.name`:
+The pod authenticates with the registry using credentials stored in a Kubernetes secret called `testquay`, which is specified in `spec.imagePullSecrets` in the `name` field:

 ```
 apiVersion: v1